-At December 31, 2022, we had identified 4,382 gross (1,468 net) engineered locations for potential future drilling on our Delaware Basin acreage, primarily in the Wolfcamp or Bone Spring plays, but also including the shallower Brushy Canyon and Avalon formations.
-These locations include 2,198 gross (1,296 net) locations that we anticipate operating as we hold a working interest of at least 25% in each of these locations.
+At December 31, 2023, we had identified 4,640 gross (1,627 net) engineered locations for potential future drilling on our Delaware Basin acreage, primarily in the Wolfcamp and Bone Spring plays, but also including the shallower Brushy Canyon and Avalon formations.
+These locations include 2,287 gross (1,437 net) locations that we anticipate operating as we hold a working interest of at least 25% in each of these locations.
 Individual horizontal drilling locations represent a variety of lateral lengths, from one mile to greater than two miles based upon our current assumptions for a well that could be drilled at specified locations given our current acreage position.
-At December 31, 2022, approximately two-thirds of these identified drilling locations are expected to have horizontal lateral lengths of approximately two miles or greater and approximately 80% are expected to have horizontal lateral lengths of approximately 1.5 miles or greater.
+At December 31, 2023, approximately two-thirds of these identified drilling locations are expected to have horizontal lateral lengths of approximately two miles or greater and approximately 83% are expected to have horizontal lateral lengths of approximately 1.5 miles or greater.
 These engineered locations have been identified on a property-by-property basis and take into account criteria such as anticipated geologic conditions and reservoir properties, estimated rates of return, estimated recoveries from our Delaware Basin wells and other nearby wells based on available public data, drilling densities anticipated on our properties and properties of other operators, estimated drilling and completion costs, spacing and other rules established by regulatory authorities and surface considerations, among other criteria.
-Our engineered well locations, at December 31, 2022, do not yet include all portions of our acreage position.
+Our engineered well locations, at December 31, 2023, do not yet include all portions of our acreage position.
 Our identified well locations presume that multiple intervals may be prospective at any one surface location.
-Although we believe that denser well spacing may be possible in certain asset areas or in certain formations, at December 31, 2022, the majority of our estimated locations were based on the assumption of 160-acre well spacing.
+Although we believe that denser well spacing may be possible in certain asset areas or in certain formations, at December 31, 2023, the majority of our estimated locations were based on the assumption of 160-acre well spacing.
 As we explore and develop our Delaware Basin acreage further, we anticipate that we may identify additional locations for future drilling.
-At December 31, 2022, these potential future drilling locations included 390 gross (156 net) operated and non-operated locations in the Delaware Basin, primarily in the Wolfcamp and Bone Spring plays, but also in the Brushy Canyon and Avalon, to which we have assigned proved undeveloped reserves.
+At December 31, 2023, these potential future drilling locations included 470 gross (206 net) operated and non-operated locations in the Delaware Basin, primarily in the Wolfcamp and Bone Spring plays, but also in the Brushy Canyon, Yeso and Avalon, to which we have assigned proved undeveloped reserves.

-We began 2022 operating five drilling rigs in the Delaware Basin but contracted a sixth drilling rig during the first quarter of 2022 to begin development of certain acquired assets in the western portion of the Ranger asset area in Lea County, New Mexico.
-We added a seventh drilling rig in September 2022 and operated seven drilling rigs throughout the remainder of 2022.
+We began 2023 operating seven drilling rigs in the Delaware Basin.
+Following the closing of the Initial Advance Acquisition on April 12, 2023, we continued operating the drilling rig that Advance had been operating.
+Near the end of June 2023, we released this eighth operated drilling rig and continued operating seven drilling rigs in the Delaware Basin for the remainder of 2023.
+We added back an eighth operated drilling rig in the first quarter of 2024.
 We have built significant optionality into our drilling program, which should generally allow us to decrease or increase the number of rigs we operate as necessary based on changing commodity prices and other factors.